Siemens software solutions help Oracle Red Bull Racing achieve efficiency, consistency and cost-effectiveness

 New rules aim to level the field

 In order to attract new teams and ensure the sport’s viability, Formula 1® is revising its rules.
 In 2021 teams raced cars originally developed for the partially suspended 2020 season, however, they had to comply with financial limitations.
 These cost caps were introduced to enable closer competition between large and small teams and promote financial sustainability across the sport.

 The 2022 season brought drastically different technical regulations, particularly relating to aerodynamics, and were designed to increase dramatic racetrack action such as overtaking.
 For Oracle Red Bull Racing and other teams, these rule changes create new challenges.

 “With cost caps in place we’ll still adjust the car throughout the season, but we will need to be more selective about the number and nature of changes, use simulation even more and rigorously manage our burn rate,” states Matt Cadieux, chief information officer (CIO).
 “Fortunately, we have the infrastructure in place so that we can make effective data-driven decisions.”

-That infrastructure, founded on Teamcenter and NX software, part of the Xcelerator portfolio, gives a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+That infrastructure, founded on Teamcenter and NX software, part of the Siemens Xcelerator business platform of software, hardware and services.
 This was established in 2004 when Red Bull Racing entered into a partnership with Siemens, also making Siemens one of the oldest partners of the renowned racing team.
 “Because we have a small IT team, we originally wanted a high-quality platform with excellent technical support,” continues Cadieux.
 “With access to Siemens leadership and expertise, we have developed flexible yet streamlined workflows and ironed out bottlenecks.
 As a result, we have clear visibility into the development process, we manufacture directly from digital models and can easily make changes in order to improve performance in the factory and on the racetrack.”

 An adaptable infrastructure